zevweiss/enthrall/README.md

 installed; running it on the master connects to each remote over SSH and runs its installed version.

+### Requirements

+Both master and remote functionality should work on Linux and FreeBSD systems running X11 (porting to other *nixes shouldn't be terribly hard) as well as Mac OS X 10.8 and 10.9 (other versions untested).
+To compile you'll need:

+ - GNU `make` (`gmake` on some systems)
+ - `flex` (2.5.35 and later known to work)
+ - `bison` 2.4 or later
+ - On X11 systems: XTest and XRandR extensions, `pkg-config`
+ - On Mac OS X: Xcode developer tools

+Unfortunately the version of bison provided by Apple on Mac OS X is 2.3, which won't work.
+MacPorts (and similar OSX package managers) should have newer versions available that will work, however.

 ### Installation

 Run `make`, then put the resulting `enthrall` binary wherever you like